erstrong/BigDataSystemsandIntelligenceAnalytics/AdversarialFaceRecognition/README.md

 # Image Sources
 Test images are from Wikimedia Commons.

-The training images are from [FaceScrub](http://vintage.winklerbros.net/facescrub.html), supplemented by images of Keira Knightley and Natalie Portman.
+The training images are from [FaceScrub](http://vintage.winklerbros.net/facescrub.html), supplemented by images of Keira Knightley and Natalie Portman listed in natalie_keira.csv.
 They can be scraped using facescrub.py and facescrub2.py.
-Many of the training images listed in actorsandactresses.xlsx and natalie_keira.csv are copyrighted and thus are not included directly here.
-Since many of the FaceScrub images are no longer available and others will become available with time I am including a zip file of the aligned images solely for the reproduciblity of my results.
+Many of the training images are copyrighted and thus are not included directly here.

 # Authors
 * Emily Strong

 # References
 Amos, Brandon, Bartosz Ludwiczuk, and Mahadev Satyanarayanan.
 "Openface: A general-purpose face recognition library with mobile applications."
 CMU School of Computer Science (2016).

-Salah, Albert A., Nese Alyuz, and Lale Akarun.
-"Registration of three-dimensional face scans with average face models."
-Journal of Electronic Imaging 17, no. 1 (2008): 011006.

-Sharif, Mahmood, Sruti Bhagavatula, Lujo Bauer, and Michael K. Reiter.
-"Accessorize to a crime: Real and stealthy attacks on state-of-the-art face recognition."
-In Proceedings of the 2016 ACM SIGSAC Conference on Computer and Communications Security, pp. 1528-1540.
-ACM, 2016.